-All new students may be asked to take a series of placement tests to allow us to assess their level, and have a better understanding of what they can do well, and what is likely to require more work.
+All new students may be asked to take a series of placement tests test to allow us to assess their level, and have a better understanding of what they can do well, and what is likely to require more work.

-Students must meet the minimum English Language requirements level in order to be accepted onto an academic programme;
+Students must meet minimum English Language requirements level in order to be accepted onto an academic programme;

 Some universities will accept students onto their Foundation Programmes on the strength of their results at IGCSE.

 A Dependent’s Pass (DP) can be granted only by the ICA (Immigration & Checkpoint Authority) of Singapore.
 Parents of international students can apply for DP after obtaining a Student’s Pass for the student.
 Insworld will provide the necessary documents for such applications.
-However, there are no guarantees that a DP will be granted to parent/s.
+However, there are no guaranties that a DP will be granted to parent/s.

 Insworld is not just about academic achievement.
 Extra-curricular activities are an important part of the school’s work.
-These can help students develop their social and interpersonal skills as well as enjoy activities and have fun.
+These can help students develop their social and inter-personal skills as well as enjoy activities and have fun.
 Every year, students attend a specialist Leadership Camp to focus on developing the key skills of leading and working together in groups.
 There is also an annual Team Building and Barbecue Party to strengthen the good relationship between students and staff.
 Extra–curricular activities include multiple sports events ranging from basketball to futsal, as well as dance, drama, photography, and the opportunity to visit museums and cultural events.

 Our fees are calculated to be reasonable and competitive when compared to other International schools in Singapore.
 They also reflect the personal service that is given to each student, with our small class sizes, personalised timetable and one on one time that each student receives.
 We also offer scholarships and discounts to deserving students.
 You can find out the fees in course fee section, if you have any queries on what the fees cover please do not hesitate to contact us at email@example.com.

 After signing the contract, there is a 7-days cooling off period.
-If the student withdraws within the 7-days cooling off period, the school will refund 100% of the fees paid.
+If the student withdraws within the 7 days cooling off period, the school will refund 100% of the fees paid.
 All applicable refunds will be made within 7 working days.

-The refund amount breakdown is as follows:
+The refund amount breakdown are as follows: